 Renewal applications should be accompanied by the Application form for renewal of a marketing authorisation.

-For more information on preparing renewal applications, please see the HPRA Guide to Renewal of Marketing Authorisations - Human Medicines and the Guideline on the Processing of Renewals in the Mutual Recognition and Decentralised Procedures.
+For more information on preparing renewal applications, please see the HPRA Guide to Renewal of Marketing Authorisations - Human Medicines and the CMDh Best Practice Guide on the processing of renewals in the Mutual Recognition and Decentralised Procedures.

 For products authorised by the European Commission (centralised procedure), renewal applications must be submitted to the European Medicines Agency (EMA).
 For more information, please consult the EMA website.